harshh100/Hot_And_spicy/README.md

 1. Navigate to the `server` folder.
 2. Run `npm install` to install all the required dependencies.
 3. rename `Dot_env_file_format_for_server.txt` to `.env` and set-up it with your details.
-5. Run `npm start` to start the server.
+5. Run `node app.js` to start the server.
 6. The server will run on [http://localhost:5000](http://localhost:5000) by default.

 ### Database